 One of the main issues with camping can be the weather.
 You have no idea when you book the camping trip what the weather will be doing.

 Fingers crossed it’s glorious and the children can play and you can all enjoy a BBQ together.
+Take the kids bass fishing and spark their passion for the outdoors.

 Be prepared for bad weather though and have a few games that can be played inside the tent.
 Extra bags for wet things and suss out the local area for other things you can do.